Place the turkey steaks in a medium sized bowl and set aside.

 Transfer the marinated hot water into the skillet, tilt and rotate the pan so all of the ingredients have combined.

-Bring the skillet to a rolling boil then reduce the heat to low, cover and simmer for roughly 40 minutes until the gravy thickens (add more water if required).
+Bring the skillet to a rolling boil, add a splash more browning if you want to, then reduce the heat to low, cover and simmer for roughly 40 minutes or until the gravy thickens (add more water if required).

 Occasionally baste the turkey steaks as the gravy thickens.